What is SEO?

 SEO stands for Search Engine Optimisation.
 To focus on SEO is to improve the quality of your website and raise its ranking organically in search engine results.

 Organic rankings lead to more traffic (which you may have used PPC to generate previously), therefore it’s something that anyone with a website should look into.
+That's why we've worked with our friends over at Audience to bring you this full guide.

 Although SEO has been relevant since the emergence of search engines in the 90s, recently, more and more business owners have begun to home in on this unpaid strategy, leading to decreased spending on PPC.